-The IASB issued IFRS 15, effective for annual periods beginning on or after January 1, 2019.
-IFRS 15, establishes a new control-based revenue recognition model and replaces IAS 18, "Revenue", IAS 11, "Construction Contracts", and some revenue related interpretations.
+IFRS 15 is effective for annual periods beginning on or after January 1, 2018.
+IFRS 15 establishes a new control-based revenue recognition model and replaces IAS 18, "Revenue", IAS 11, "Construction Contracts", and some revenue related interpretations.
 The new standard is intended to enhance disclosures about revenue, provide more comprehensive guidance for transactions that were not previously addressed and improve guidance for multiple-element arrangements.
-The credit union is currently evaluating the impact of the new standard on its financial statements.
+As IFRS 15 does not impact revenues associated with financial instruments, the credit union does not currently expect a material impact to the financial statements